vipu18/Image-Descriptions-Generator/README.md

 1. Upload images via the sidebar.
 2. Click **"Generate Image Description"** to generate captions.
 3. Download the results as a CSV file if needed.

+## Notes
+This project is free to use and requires no paid API or external cloud services.
+All processing happens locally on your machine.

 ![image](https://github.com/user-attachments/assets/a5841c15-ba91-49b7-9167-411ddbaadb6e)